YD525/SSELexicon/README.md

 If you’re using **SSELex**, even silently —
 **thank you.**
 You’re already part of the reason I keep working on it.

+---

 But with the support from even a small number of users, I believe that's already enough.
-I will keep going.
-Thank you all—much appreciated!
+**I will keep going.
+Thank you all — much appreciated!**

 ## 🖼️ UI Icon